Helpful Tips for Breastfeeding Mothers

 - Galactagogues (a food or drug that promotes or increases the flow of a mother's milk) aka The Lactation Stations nutritious product range of Lactation treats.
 Our goodies are packed with natural ingredients containing essential nutrients which are needed throughout breastfeeding and ideal to helping to boost your milk supply.
 Head over to our store to check out our range and grab yourself some.

-Before you fret about your milk supply know that if you are exclusively breastfeeding (i.e. your baby is consuming nothing but your breastmilk) around the clock (day and night) and your baby is gaining weight, whether he/she is in the 99th or 1st percentile in weight compared to other babies, then you have you a full milk supply suited perfectly for your little one so our treats are simply a tasty, nutritious reward for you through your busy day and let’s be honest at night too.
+Before you fret about your milk supply know that if you are exclusively breastfeeding (i.e. your baby is consuming nothing but your breastmilk) around the clock (day and night) and your baby is gaining weight, whether they are in the 99th or 1st percentile in weight compared to other babies, then you have you a full milk supply suited perfectly for your little one so our treats are simply a tasty, nutritious reward for you through your busy day and let’s be honest at night too.
 Remember, breastfeeding is a basic supply-and-demand activity.
 The more you nurse, the more milk your body makes.
-If you are concerned please consult with your midwife, GP or contact your local lactation consultant which can be found at http://www.nzlca.org.nz/find.html.
+If you are concerned please consult with your midwife, GP or contact your local lactation consultant which can be found at https://www.nzlca.org.nz/find-a-lactation-consultant